Eating a sand monitor lizard (Goanna)

 • All meaty parts of a Goanna are excellent to eat, except the head.

-• Head should be discarded due to the venomous glands in each jaw.
+• The head should be discarded due to the venomous glands in each jaw.

-• Meat has to be properly roasted with a minimum temperature of over 70 degree C even within the bones
+• Meat must be roasted adequately at a minimum temperature of over 70 degrees C, ideally even within the bones.